jflinte/WebODM-Demo/README.md

 - `username` and `password` should be placed in `.env` file
 - Minimum of 5 images must be provided
 - Images must be of `*.jpg` file type
-- If processing with GCP, the GCP data must be included **IN** same directory as images as a `*.txt` file.
+- If processing with GCP, the GCP data must be included **IN** the same directory as the images.
+The data must be stored as a `*.txt` file.
-- Directory named after the `project_name` will be created either in root directory or in specified output directory, where the output will be stored.
+- Directory named after the `project_name` will be created either in the root directory or in the specified output directory, where the output will be stored.

 `more pending`